ozkary/web-engineering/app/README.md

 - Routing
 - Data Fetching (API)

 These features are common for Single Page Application regardless of the framework, and we often end up building our own framework to support them.
-To help us in the development process, the React team has decided that instead we should use a React-powered framework like Next.js.
+To help us in the development process, the React team has decided that instead **we should use a React-powered framework like Next.js**.

+> The rest of the documentation shows how to build the React app using Next.js

 ## Creating a new app with Next.js